 If you want to take good care of your teeth, it's important to choose the right toothbrush.
 These guides will take you through all the things to consider and the best products on the market, whether it's an electric or manual toothbrush you're after.

 Many people find that an electric toothbrush helps them do a better job of cleaning their teeth than a manual brush.
 Not just because powered brushes take away the job of manual scrubbing, but because of the technology they use to encourage good brushing habits.

 You might be familiar with brushes that have a timer and a pressure sensor, but toothbrushes have come a long way in the last few years.
 The newest models use AI to track how you brush and train you to do a better job, via a mobile app.
+If that interests you, you might want to take a look at Sonicare brushes.
 And some models make an effort to be electric and minimalist at the same time, like the Quip.

 Of course, these advanced features come at a price.
 Our electric toothbrush guide will help you work out what's important to you, what's worth paying more for, and which brand and model would best suit your oral hygiene needs.

 Many dentists will tell you that it doesn't matter if you have an electric or manual toothbrush—the most important thing is to brush your teeth regularly and with good technique.
 So if manual toothbrushes are more your thing, you can read all about the different options in our manual toothbrush guide.

 Find the right manual toothbrush for you based on your oral health needs—whether you need a brush for gum health, sensitive teeth or stain removal.